upcs/cs-341-project-sq19-golf/README.md

 ## **Tasks Completed for Sprint 1:**

-- A a functional Express.js framework
+- A functional Express.js framework
 - A Mockup of the UI
   - Using HTML
   - Using CSS (Extra attention was paid here as it will be re-used in our shift towards angular.js)